Quantum Brascamp-Lieb Dualities: Applications of quantum Brascamp-Lieb duality

 In particular, this implies that any valid inequality of the form \cref{eq:geom BL entropic} must satisfy the inequality

 since this is precisely equivalent to the validity of \cref{eq:geom BL entropic} as $t\to\infty$.
 For us, this condition follows by taking the trace on both sides of our assumption that~$\sum_{k=1}^n q_k \Pi_k = \id_{\R^m}$.
-To state the second property of the heat flow that we will need, recall that the \emph{Fisher information} of a one-parameter family of quantum states~$\big\{\sigma^{(s)}\big\}$ is defined as
+To state the second property of the heat flow that we will need, we momentarily assume sufficient regularity of the states under consideration, following~\cite{Koenig14}.
+Then, the \emph{Fisher information} of a one-parameter family of states~$\big\{\sigma^{(s)}\big\}$ is defined as

 It satisfies the following version of the data processing inequality~\cite[Theorem IV.4]{Koenig14}: For any TPCP map $\mathcal E$,

 For a covariant family of the form~$\sigma^{(s,K)} := \ee^{\ci s K} \sigma \, \ee^{-\ci s K}$, the Fisher information can be computed as~\cite[Lemma IV.5]{Koenig14}